intermine/bluegenes/docs/building.md

     lein uberjar

-Then, to start the application, execute the jar and pass in a [`config.edn` file](/docs/configuring.md):
+Then, to start the application, execute the jar and pass in a [`config.edn` file](/docs/configuring.md) like so:

     java -jar -Dconfig="config/prod/config.edn" target/bluegenes.jar

-(For security reasons, the `config.edn` file used to execute the jar can be located anywhere, including your home directory.)
+For security reasons, the `config.edn` file used to execute the jar can be located anywhere, including your home directory.

 ### Launching your uberjar with InterMine